 NON-COMPLIANT REQUIREMENTS

 REQUIREMENTS REQUIRED PROPOSED

-Mount Lawley Centre Precinct Policy: Adequate car parking is to be provided on-site to ensure that unreasonable commercial parking does not spill into adjacent residential streets.
+Mount Lawley Centre Adequate car parking is to be A car parking area of

+Precinct Policy: provided on-site to ensure that

+unreasonable commercial parking does not spill into adjacent residential streets.
 Car parks should not visually detract from the public environment or character of the area and, preferably, should not be visible from streets and public spaces.
-They should, therefore, be located underground or at the rear of properties.
-A car parking area of twenty-five (25) bays on the existing site.
-The intention is to have six (6) car bays, including one (1) ACROD bay, designated to the existing shop
+They should, therefore, be located underground or at the rear of 5

+properties.

 Officer Comments:

 Not Supported - See "Comments" section.